 No. The College does not allow an application to be submitted after the deadline.

 Due to the number of applications we receive and limited resources, we are not able to respond to inquiries.
 Our job postings/descriptions have been designed to provide a lot of detail about the position.
-The current status of a position can be found on the Employment Opportunities webpage.
 For additional information on MCC, please explore the College's website.

 Hiring managers and interview committee members are not in a position to discuss information with applicants outside of the formal interview.
 They have been instructed to direct all inquires to the Human Resources Office.

 Occasionally, we may limit our recruitment and consideration to those who are currently employed by the College.
 Most often, our postings are unrestricted.
 Typically, there are three types of postings:

 You would need to submit all required materials listed in the job posting.
 If college transcripts have been requested and your personnel file contains the documents, you may review and request copies by following the College's normal procedure:

 The College's Human Resources Policies (#5402) state, "Only the employee's current and past immediate supervisors and the supervisor of the immediate supervisor may respond to requests for references on current or former employees…" Someone serving in a quasi-supervisory role, such as program coordinator or a member of a probationary faculty evaluation committee may also qualify to write a letter of reference.
 However, if the letter writer serves on the screening committee for the vacancy, it would not be appropriate for him/her to submit a letter.

 No. We only take into account the information an applicant provides to us in their application materials and, if applicable, in the interview.
 The manager and/or committee members will not be able to "fill in the gaps" or assume anything about an applicant.